abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authmetaexplicit.md

                  } }
 ```

-Pyos binds to the metadirectory LDAP server using the service account credentials, then reads the LDAP attribute `description` to determine the user's trusted domain.
+Pyos binds to the metadirectory LDAP server using the service account credentials and reads the LDAP attribute specified by `join_key_ldapattribut` (in this example, `description`) to determine the user's trusted home domain.
+It then locates the matching explicit provider configuration and delegates authentication to that domain.

 For example:
 ``` ldif